willduff/mixedreality-enthusiast-guide/docs/boundary-questions.md

 4. Clear your environment data and set up the device again.
 5. If the message persists, contact customer support.

-## During Mixed Reality start up, I'm stuck at "Turn your head side to side, and then at the floor".

-This step lets your headset recognize your space and restore any existing virtual floor and boundary.
-When you put on your headset, this scanning process can take up to 10 seconds.
-After it is complete, you will either be in Windows Mixed Reality home or you will be prompted to set up your boundary again.

-If the scanning process takes longer than 10 seconds, there could be a problem with the proximity sensor in the headset:
-1. Check that the sticker has been removed from the proximity sensor.
-The proximity sensor is located inside the headset roughly where the center of your forehead would be.
-2. Check that your proximity sensor is toggling input to your headset: with your finger, cover and uncover the proximity sensor a few times to verify input is switching to the headset.
-You should see the **Windows Key + Y** banner at the top of your PC.
-You can manually switch input to the headset at any time by typing **Windows Key + Y** on your keyboard.

 ## A message says my boundary can't be found.
 What should I do?

 Windows Mixed Reality might have trouble identifying your existing boundary.
 You can create a new boundary or you can use your device in "Seated and standing" mode.